Our doors are always open and we welcome our parents into our school as it is to us that they entrust their boys.

 Sports Day – Summer term

-This questionnaire is sent out every two years to parents to fill out anonymously.
+This survey is sent out every two years to parents to fill out anonymously.
 It asks for parental feedback on a variety of issues at the school, ranging from bullying to homework and extra-curricular activities.
 The results are analysed by the Headteacher together with the Menahel and provides invaluable feedback for future planning.
 Parents receive a summary of the results and further written comments.

 Mothers @ Pardes (M@P)